 - Tax-option (S) corporations, partnerships, and LLCs treated as partnerships: Prorate the development zones credit on line 5 among the shareholders, partners, or members.
-Show the credit for each shareholder on Schedule 5K-1 and for each partner or LLC member on Schedule 3K-1. - Estates and trusts: Prorate the development zones credit on line 5 between the estate or trust itself and its beneficiaries in proportion to the income allocable to each.
-Show the estate's or trust's portion of the credit on the dotted line to the left of line 5.
-Label it "Form 2 portion."
-Show the credit for each beneficiary on Schedule 2K-1.
+Show the credit for each shareholder on Schedule 5K-1 and for each partner or LLC member on Schedule 3K-1. - Estates and trusts: Prorate the development zones credit that otherwise would be entered on line 5 between the estate or trust itself and its beneficiaries in proportion to the income allocable to each.
+Show only the estate's or trust's portion of the credit on line 5.
+Show the beneficiaries' portion of the credit to the left of line 5.
+Label it "Beneficiaries' portion" and show the credit for each beneficiary on Schedule 2K-1.